 Congress has taken its first official steps to advance a GOP-sponsored budget, which, if passed, would be disastrous for low- and middle-income Pennsylvanians.

 The Affordable Care Act (ACA) has now helped over 7 million Americans gain health coverage.
-Unfortunately, many Pennsylvanians are still uninsured because they simply can’t afford the premiums of even the lowest-cost ACA plans, but they make too much to qualify for Medicaid.
-ACA had a plan to help them, but Governor Corbett opted out. […]
+Unfortunately, many Pennsylvanians are still uninsured because they simply can’t afford the premiums of even […]